Skip to Main Content

 1. If the user consents, continue to the first page of survey questions.

-2. If the user does not consent, take them to the end of the survey.
+2. If the user does not consent, end the survey immediately.

 There are several ways this survey logic can be implemented in Qualtrics, depending on the survey structure and the researcher's needs.
-Here, we will show how to set up this survey flow using skip logic or branch logic.
+Here, we will show how to set up this survey flow using two options: skip logic or branch logic.
+Skip logic specifies one simple direction: "If this answer choice is selected, then skip to a later point on the survey".
+Branch logic allows for more complex conditions and can specify an entire sequence of outcomes when those conditions are met.

 Method 1 - Skip Logic